avysk/docker-swarm-ipv6-bug/README.md

 ## Description

 When nodes in docker swarm communicate over IPv6, it is still possible to deploy IPv4 services.
-However, the service is visible only on the nodes where the corresponding docker container.
+However, the service is visible only on the nodes where the corresponding docker container runs.
 In other words, routing mesh does not work.

 ## Prerequisites